 More about Honu Adventures

 Hi, I'm James (the one on the left), proprietor of Honu Adventures.
 I'm a lifelong traveler, a member of the American Society of Travel Advisors (ASTA), a Certified Cruise Counselor (CCC) with the Cruise Line International Association (CLIA) and the International Gay and Lesbian Travel Association (IGLTA) and a certified destination specialist for the beautiful State of Hawaiʻi.
+I am also certified by Holland America Lines and Virgin Voyages at the highest level.
 I am a registered Seller of Travel in California, and participate in the California Travel Consumer Restitution program.
 In other words, I have crossed my Ts and dotted my Is to ensure you can trust your travel plans to Honu Adventures.

 Many folks ask … Why do I need a travel advisor when I can just go online and book my own travel?
 This is a legitimate question, but easily answered with one word - Value!